 Like dbt, Flow uses a declarative model and tooling, but the similarities end there. dbt is a tool for defining transformations, which are executed within your analytics warehouse.
 Flow is a tool for delivering data to that warehouse, as well as continuous operational transforms that are applied everywhere else.

 These two tools can make lots of sense to use together.
 First, Flow brings timely, accurate data to the warehouse.
 Within the warehouse, analysts can use tools like dbt to explore the data.
 The Flow pipeline is then ideally suited to productionize important insights as materialized views or by pushing to another destination.

 Put another way, Flow is a complete ELT platform, but you might choose to perform and manage more complex transformations in a separate, dedicated tool like dbt.
 While Flow and dbt don’t interact directly, both offer easy integration through your data warehouse.

 Modern real-time databases like Materialize, Rockset, and ksqlDB consume streams of data, oftentimes from Kafka brokers, and can keep SQL views up to date in real time.

 These real-time databases have a lot of conceptual overlap with Flow.
 The biggest difference is that Flow can materialize this same type of incrementally updated view into any database, regardless of whether that database has real-time capabilities or not.

-However, this doesn't mean that Flow should always replace these systems in your stack.
+However, this doesn't mean that Flow should replace these systems in your stack.
 In fact, it can be optimal to use Flow to feed data into them.
-Doing so allows you to transactionally capture data from a variety of sources and transform it along the way.
+Flow adds real-time data capture and materialization options that many real-time databases don't support.
+Once data has arrived in the database, you have access to real-time SQL analysis and other analytical tools not native to Flow.
 For further explanation, read the section below on OLAP databases.